Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Appendix

 \subsection{Extended Exploratory Analysis}

-[hbt!]
-Similar to what we did in the exploratory analysis described in Section \ref{sec:exploratory}, we created clusters for text and image modalities, but in different sizes this time, to show that our observations did not change as shown in Figure \ref{fig:context_congruence_across_data_size}.
-The clusters get denser and the centroids get closer between them.
+As described in Section \ref{sec:exploratory}, we created clusters for text and image modalities in different sizes of data points to examine if we can make the same observations as shown in Figure \ref{fig:embds-cluster}.
+When we ran the same experiment with data points ranging from $1,000$ to $20,000$, as shown in Figure \ref{fig:context_congruence_across_data_size}, we observed similar patterns as the clusters got denser and the centroids got closer between them.